-ingly shape our offline identities?
-This class will

-explore how social forces such as race, gender, and culture affect digital communication, while also exploring related topics of workplace communication, issues of privacy, unconscious bias, and internet celebrities.
+Like it or not, social media, digital communication, and smartphones are rapidly altering how we relate to one another in our personal and professional lives.
+Do our online actions increasingly shape our offline identities?
+This class will explore how social forces such as race, gender, and culture affect digital communication, while also exploring related topics of workplace communication, issues of privacy, unconscious bias, and internet celebrities.
 Lastly, we'll also investigate controversial behaviors like sexting, trolling, transhumanism, and terrorism online.
-Because professional lives.
-Do our online actions increashaving knowledge and practical skills of new media makes students more marketable, the class includes practical assignments with real world application.
-COMM 320
+Because having knowledge and practical skills of new media makes students more marketable, the class includes practical assignments with real world application.